-

 Churn rate = (Lost customers / Total customers at the start of the time period) x 100

-For example, a company may have lost 5 customers out of its 200-customer base in the previous six months.
-That means their churn rate is 5 divided by 200, then multiplied by 100, or 2.5%.
+Using this logic, if a company loses 5 customers out of its 200-customer base in the previous six months, that means their churn rate is 5 divided by 200, then multiplied by 100, or 2.5%.

 11. Bookings

-Bookings is another valuable metric because it can provide insight into future revenue for the company based on the contracts signed.
+Bookings is another valuable metric because it can provide insight into future revenue for the company based on the contracts signed for new customers.
 Bookings is the total value of customer contracts who have made the commitment to spend money.
 This metric also takes into account downgrades and churn, though.
 In total, bookings will include new contracts, renewals, upgrades, upsells, add-ons, downgrades by existing customers, and churn from lost customers.

 Bookings = New bookings + Expansion bookings (existing customers) – Downgrades (existing customers) – Revenue churn (lost customers)